aleksej-paschenko/ton-blog/gasless/gasless.md

 The cost for two different messages can vary greatly.
 For example, the cost of transferring a jetton is different from the cost of making a swap.
-But TonAPI emulates the execution before sending to determine the exact fee.
+But TONAPI emulates the execution before sending to determine the exact fee.

 Just a reminder that Tonkeeper is a noncustodial wallet, a message is signed with a private key, and the key never leaves the user's device.
 The message cannot be modified - the signature will not match.